Deb Butler: North Carolina General Assembly

 In 2012 Butler unsuccessfully challenged Republican Thom Goolsby for a seat in the North Carolina Senate, losing by an 8 point margin.
 Butler was appointed to the North Carolina House of Representatives in 2017 to succeed Susi Hamilton, after Hamilton was appointed to head the North Carolina Department of Natural and Cultural Resources by Governor Roy Cooper.
 She has been re-elected to the seat twice, most recently in 2020.

 Personal life

-Butler identifies as lesbian.
+Butler is a lesbian.
 She is one of four openly LGBT officeholders currently serving in the North Carolina state legislature, alongside caucus colleagues Marcia Morey, Allison Dahle and Cecil Brockman.

 Butler works as a lawyer in Wilmington, North Carolina.
 She married Anni Parra in 2015.